mozilla/ActiveData/docs/jx_Reference.md

       - **min** – The expression that defines the minimum value
       - **max** – The expression defining the supremum (of all values greater than the range, pick the smallest)
       - **mode** – `inclusive` will ensure any domain part that intersects with the range will be used in the aggregate.  `snapshot` (default) will only count ranges that contain the domain part key value.
-  - **test** – Expression to be used instead of value: It must return a boolean indicating if the data will match the domain parts.
+  - **test** – Expression to be used instead of value: It must return a Boolean indicating if the data will match the domain parts.
 Use this to simulate a SQL join.
   - **domain** – The range of values to be part of the aggregation
   - **allowNulls** – Set to `true` (default) if you want to aggregate all values outside the domain.